 What I like most about the Jasmine acoustic guitar is the affordability- it’s just perfect whether you’re looking for a good-looking acoustic yourself or your kids.

 The Jasmine S34 is also the instrument you should go for if you aren’t comfortable paying the high price of Takamine guitars.

 So, what’s the catch?
-You will want to change the stock strings with a decent set (just like on any other guitar really) and doesn’t come with a case that is reasonable for the price (pretty much none do).
+You will want to change the stock strings with a decent set (just like on any other guitar really) that doesn’t come with a case that is reasonable for the price (pretty much none do).

 If you are looking for a scaled-down Jumbo that’s ideal for playing at gigs and on campfires, you don’t have to look any further.
 For the low price and the value it provides, it’s definitely a steal!

-- Cuter cousin of Yamaha APX500
+- Cuter cousin of the Yamaha APX500

 - 43mm nut width and 580mm (22 13/16″) scale length

 - Appealing violin sunburst finish

 - Meranti back & sides with a Spruce top